Miss Katie (2022 ship)

+Miss Katie is a hopper dredge owned by EJE Dredging Service, LLC.
+Her primary mission is to maintain the channels through Oregon Inlet and nearby Hatteras Inlet in the Outer Banks of North Carolina.
+Keeping these navigable waterways open is important to local fishing, recreational boating, and other maritime interests.

 Construction and characteristics

 Silt from several large rivers and the movement of beach sand along the Outer Banks has historically threatened navigable channels through the barrier islands.
 This has negatively impacted the local fishing industry and other maritime businesses.
 In addition, shoaling at the mouths of the inlets, or "bars", has been a factor in the loss of ships and lives.

 In 1950, Congress authorized the U.S. Army Corps of Engineers to maintain a dredged channel 14 ft deep through Oregon Inlet.
 High winds, strong tides, and major storms have largely thwarted this effort.
 Despite spending well over $100 million on dredging, the majority of the time the channel has fallen below its authorized depth, and sometimes it has been closed completely.
 For example, a storm during the week of May 8, 2022 moved enough sand to reduce the channel through Oregon Inlet to less than 3 ft deep, effectively closing it to most vessels.

 Local efforts to keep the inlets open resulted in a partnership between the State of North Carolina, Dare County, and EJE Dredging Service to build and operate Miss Katie.
 On May 20, 2019, the Dare County Board of Commissioners approved the contract for the construction of the vessel.
 She was designed by Jensen Naval Architects & Marine Engineers, a unit of Crowley Maritime.
 She was built at the Morgan City, Louisiana facility of Conrad Shipyard, LLC.
 The ship was launched on April 4, 2022.

 Miss Katie departed the Conrad Shipyard on August 13, 2022 and arrived at her new homeport, Wanchese, North Carolina six days later.
 She was christened on October 13, 2022 at a ceremony at Wanchese.
 She was christened by Brooke Burr, wife of U.S. Senator Richard Burr.